Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 A single anchor point can be selected, changing the shape of the item completely.

-To illustrate each step in the drag and drop interaction, we’re going to use the example of a screen of an app, that allows items in a list (either single or multi-select) to be dragged into a specific dropzone target on the screen itself.
-This example lets us show each moment in drag and drop as very distinct.
+To illustrate each step in the drag and drop interaction, we’re going to use the example of a screen of an app that allows items in a list (either single or multi-select) to be dragged into a specific drop-zone target on the screen itself.
+This example lets us show each moment in drag and drop as distinct.

-In this state, the list items (and their container) are static and the drop target is in the default state.
+In the default state, the list items (and their container) are static and the drop target is visible.

 💡 Bonus UX moment: